 The propane business is subject to a wide range of federal and state laws and regulations related to environmental and other regulated matters.
-We have implemented environmental programs and policies designed to avoid potential liability and costs under applicable environmental laws.
-It is possible, however, that we will have increased costs due to stricter pollution control requirements or liabilities resulting from non-compliance with operating or other regulatory permits.
+We may have higher costs in the future due to stricter pollution control requirements or liabilities resulting from non-compliance with operating or other regulatory permits.
 New environmental regulations might adversely impact our operations, as well as the storage and transportation of propane.
-It is possible that material costs and liabilities will be incurred, including those relating to claims for damages to property and persons.